NSW Work Injury Claim

 How long after an IME report in NSW workers compensation?

-Search data shows workers are finding the IME resources, but many queries are really about timing: when the report comes back, what the insurer does with it, and whether a settlement or denial follows.
-This page gives a clearer answer path.
+Most IME timing questions are really about risk: when the report comes back, what the insurer does with it, and whether a payment decision, treatment refusal, or settlement discussion follows.
+This guide sets out a practical NSW response path.

 Quick answer